Viewtiful Joe (video game)

 is a 2003 beat 'em up platform video game developed by Team Viewtiful and published by Capcom for the GameCube.
 It was originally released as a part of the Capcom Five, under director Hideki Kamiya and producer Atsushi Inaba.
-The game was later ported to the PlayStation 2 by the same design team under the name Clover Studio, subtitled in Japan Aratanaru Kibō (新たなる希望).
-The game's story concerns Joe, an avid movie-goer whose girlfriend Silvia is kidnapped during a film starring Joe's favorite superhero, Captain Blue.
+It was ported to the PlayStation 2 by the same design team under the name Clover Studio, subtitled in Japan Aratanaru Kibō (新たなる希望).
+The story concerns Joe, an avid movie-goer whose girlfriend Silvia is kidnapped during a film starring Joe's favorite superhero, Captain Blue.
 Joe is shortly thereafter thrust into Movieland, where Silvia is taken by the villainous group known as Jadow.
-After accepting a special V-Watch from Captain Blue, Joe transforms into the tokusatsu-style persona "Viewtiful Joe" and sets out to rescue her.
+After accepting a special V-Watch from Captain Blue, Joe transforms into the tokusatsu-style persona Viewtiful Joe and sets out to rescue her.

-The gameplay of Viewtiful Joe features traditional 2D platform side-scrolling intermixed with 3D cel-shaded graphics.
+The gameplay features traditional 2D platform side-scrolling intermixed with 3D cel-shaded graphics.
 Abilities known as "VFX Powers" grant the player special actions for combat and puzzle-solving, such as slowing down or speeding up time.
 Viewtiful Joe was critically acclaimed for its unique visual style and gameplay, earning itself a number of awards from various media publications.
 A minor commercial success, the game spawned several sequels, with releases seen on other consoles such as the PlayStation Portable (PSP) and Nintendo DS.
-An anime adaption of the game and a manga series were also produced.
+An anime adaption and a manga series were also produced.